Bernard Curry

+Early life

+Alongside his actor brothers Stephen and Andrew, Curry attended acting classes at the Toorak Players (now known as Track Youth Theatre) in the Melbourne suburb of Glen Iris in the 1980s.
+Following their time there, they secured agents.

+He got his start, appearing in a television commercial for Wedgewood Pies, alongside his brothers.
+After appearing in several more advertisements, they all began picking up small television roles.
+Early in his career, he formed a three-piece band with his brothers, called Nev's Vindalooo, referencing their father.

 Career

-Curry first appeared in Neighbours in 1995 as Luke Handley, and remained on the television series for just over a year.
-He later returned to the show in a video cameo appearance in 2005 for the programme's 20th anniversary.
+Curry's first major television role was teenager Michael Logan in the 1993 series Snowy, who became involved in a student-teacher romance with Lilian Anderson, played by Rebecca Gibney.
+In 1995, he joined the main cast of Neighbours as Luke Handley.
+He remained on the television series for just over a year.
+He later returned to the show in a video cameo appearance in 2005 for the show's 20th anniversary.

 Curry was a co-writer and actor on the 2002 ABC sketch comedy series Flipside.
 In 2002, he starred in the American television movie Junction Boys.
-He later starred in the 2007 TV film The King, and the 2005 feature film Puppy.
+He later starred in the 2005 feature film Puppy and the 2007 TV film The King.
 Curry was also the host of the comedy series Monster House on the Nine Network.
-In 2008 Curry appeared in the BBC-commissioned soap opera Out of the Blue, playing Nate Perrett.
+In 2008, he appeared in the BBC-commissioned soap opera Out of the Blue, playing Nate Perrett.
 In late 2008, Curry had the small role of Vishnu on Packed to the Rafters, on the Seven Network.

-In 2009, Curry joined the soap opera Home and Away as Hugo Austin, and left in 2010.
-He hosted the first four seasons of Beauty and the Geek Australia, from 2009 to 2012.
+In 2009, Curry joined the soap opera Home and Away as regular cast member, playing the part of Hugo Austin, and remained until 2010.
+He hosted the first four seasons of reality tv series Beauty and the Geek Australia, from 2009 to 2012, after which hosting duties were taken over by James Tobin for two years and then Sophie Monk.

+Curry appeared as sports agent Jesse Reade in the 2013 first season of the American sports drama VH1 series, Hit the Floor.
+He had recurring roles in mystery drama series Pretty Little Liars (2013) as Jamie Doyle, romantic comedy series Faking It (2015) as Principal George Turner and fantasy adventure series Once Upon a Time (2013–2016) as Liam Jones.
+He also had guest roles in several other American television series including NCIS (2012), Ravenswood (2014), CSI: Crime Scene Investigation (2014), Mistresses (2015) and Blindspot (2017).
+He also played opposite Tom Sizemore as Baz in 2014 film Bordering on Bad Behavior.